weiqli526/Fault-Tolerant-Key-Value-Storage-System-Based-on-Raft/mr/README.md

 ```
 $ rm mr-out*
-$ go run mrcoordinator.go pg-*.txt
+$ go run mrcoordinator.go ../data/pg-*.txt
 ```

-The `pg-*.txt` arguments to `mrcoordinator.go` are the input files; each file corresponds to one "split", and is the input to one Map task.
+The `../data/pg-*.txt` arguments to `mrcoordinator.go` are the input files; each file corresponds to one "split", and is the input to one Map task.

 In one or more other windows, run some workers: